-FLOOD HAZARD BOUNDARY MAP (FHBM): An official map of a community, issued by the Federal Insurance Administration, where the boundaries of areas of special flood hazard and/or risk premium zones applicable to the community.
+FLOOD HAZARD BOUNDARY MAP (FHBM): An official map of a community, issued by the Federal Insurance Administration, where the boundaries of areas of special flood hazard have been defined as Zone A.

-FLOOD INSURANCE RATE MAP (FIRM): The official map issued by the Federal Emergency Management agency where the Areas of Special Flood Hazard have been designated as Zone A.
+FLOOD INSURANCE RATE MAP (FIRM): The official map issued by the Federal Emergency Management Agency where the Areas of Special Flood Hazard have been designated as Zone A.